 Types and Symptoms of Intestinal Worms

 Several types of worms can take hold of your puppy’s digestive system.
-The most common types are Roundworms, Tapeworms, Hookworms, and Whipworms.
+The most common types of gastrointestinal parasites are:

 Symptoms of Intestinal Worms in Puppies